Home > Digital technologies > AI and big data > How to create value through artificial intelligence

 Predictive maintenance

-We find AI in the systems of predictive maintenance which are widely used in industry.
-Rather than carrying out maintenance on your system, whatever it may be, every 6 months according to the manufacturer's rule, we will train a machine learning model with past operating data, to have an application capable of indicating the “right time” to do this maintenance or other modification to the system, which can have significant financial impacts.
+AI can be found in predictive maintenance which are widely used in industry.
+Rather than carrying out maintenance on a system, whatever it may be, every 6 months according to the manufacturer's rule, we will train a machine learning model with past operating data, to have an application capable of indicating the 'right moment' to carry out this maintenance or any other modification to the system, which can have a significant financial impact.

 To give another example concerning industrial tools, we can talk about approaches to computer vision to carry out a quality diagnosis.
-On an industrial production line, we will train an algorithm on product images to teach it to recognize when there is a defect, a problem, etc. An “intelligent camera” (camera improved by an image processing algorithm) will be then placed on the production line to carry out a visual inspection like a human eye would do, but much more efficient!
+On an industrial production line, an algorithm will be trained on product images to teach it to recognise when there is a defect or a problem...
+An "intelligent camera" (a camera enhanced by an image processing algorithm) will then be placed on the production line to carry out a visual inspection in the same way as the human eye, only much more efficient!

 Automated document processing

-Finally, image analysis and language processing technologies are increasingly used to automate document processing processes that were previously reserved for humans.
-Whether to recognize and process invoices automatically, process emails or even search for information in large masses of textual data, these applications, sometimes called intelligent automation, use network-type AI models. of artificial neurons.
-These advanced technologies replace humans on repetitive tasks to allow them to concentrate on tasks with higher added value.
+Finally, image analysis and language processing technologies are increasingly being used to automate document processing processes that were previously the preserve of humans.
+These applications, sometimes referred to as intelligent automation, use AI models such as artificial neural networks to automatically recognise and process invoices, process emails or search for information in large volumes of textual data.
+These advanced technologies replace human beings in repetitive tasks, allowing them to concentrate on higher added-value tasks.

-It is also interesting to note that more and more AI solution providers are offering “off-the-shelf” AI systems, i.e. ready to use.
-The company can relatively easily integrate these already trained models into its business processes.
-This is very interesting, in particular for SMEs and ETIs which have limited data in volume and quality, as well as few internal expert resources, such as data scientists, capable of building “in-house” solutions.
+It is also interesting to note that an increasing number of AI solution vendors are offering "off-the-shelf", ready-to-use AI systems.
+Companies can integrate these trained models into their business processes relatively simply.
+This is particularly interesting for SMEs and SMIs, which have limited data in terms of volume and quality, and few in-house expert resources, such as data scientists, capable of building in-house solutions.

-Thus, a small business will be able to use market solutions to set up, without too much difficulty, if it has the right partner, a chatbot solution to automate its customer relations, an automatic document processing system, or even a solution of computer vision to detect defects on its production line.
+For example, if it has the right partner, a small business can use solutions on the market to set up a chatbot solution to automate its customer relations, an automatic document processing system, or a computer vision solution to detect faults on its production line, without too much difficulty.
 In these cases, the ROI (return on investment) can be very rapid!

-This non-exhaustive overview illustrates the variety of possible applications of AI, whatever the sector of the company concerned.
-Whether to automate tasks or to do what humans are unable to do, AI appears to be the “killer application”.
+This non-exhaustive overview illustrates the variety of possible applications for AI, whatever the business sector concerned.
+Whether it's to automate tasks or to do what human beings are incapable of doing, AI is emerging as the "killer application".

 AI project, the obstacles to overcome

-However, numerous studies show that, despite sometimes significant investments, most large companies still have difficulty moving from small pilot projects to full-scale production, in order to create value.
+However, numerous studies show that, despite sometimes significant investment, most large companies are still finding it difficult to move from small pilot projects to full-scale production, in order to create value.

-For their part, smaller companies are still realizing the benefits of AI solutions for them, despite lower technological maturity.
+For their part, smaller companies are still in the process of realising the benefits of AI solutions for them, despite their lower technological maturity.

-At this stage, it is interesting to highlight the main specificities of AI projects which explain part of the difficulties encountered by companies.
+At this point, it is worth highlighting the main specific features of AI projects that explain some of the difficulties encountered by companies.
 The first concerns the very concept of machine learning.
-Very different from a classic software approach, it can be compared to a system of rules.
-In machine learning we do not “program” the operating rules or parameters of the system, they are “learned” via the learning data.
+Very different from a traditional software approach, it can be likened to a system of rules.
+In machine learning, the operating rules or parameters of the system are not 'programmed', but 'learned' from the training data.
 We are no longer in the world of causality, but in that of correlation and statistics, which implies an iterative design approach, sometimes quite exploratory, with less predictable results.

-Second specificity linked to the first: the need to have an Agile approach to projects, even more collaborative than in traditional IT projects, and which involves, in addition to business and IT teams, data teams, which adds complexity.
+The second specificity linked to the first is the need for an Agile approach to projects, which is even more collaborative than in traditional IT projects, and which involves data teams as well as business and IT teams, which adds to the complexity.

-Finally, it is the preconceived ideas, even fantasies concerning AI, which can have a significant impact.
-For some employees, AI is scary (our collective unconscious having been fueled by decades of dystopian science fiction films), with intelligent robots that could eventually take over their jobs.
-This last, more serious subject was unfortunately fueled for years by studies by reference organizations which were widely reported in the media, and which turned out to be completely false.
-A famous Oxford study published in 2013 predicted the destruction of 47 % American jobs by 2023 because of AI!
+Finally, preconceived ideas and even fantasies about AI can have a significant impact.
+For some employees, AI is frightening (our collective unconscious having been fed by decades of dystopian science fiction films), with intelligent robots that could eventually take their jobs.
+This last, more serious subject has unfortunately been fuelled for years by studies by leading organisations that have been widely reported in the media, and which have proved to be completely false.
+A famous Oxford study published in 2013 predicted the destruction of 47 % of American jobs by 2023 because of AI!

-AI project: points to watch out for to succeed
+AI project: what to look out for to succeed

-The first is that of the commitment and understanding of the company's leaders.
-We are sometimes surprised to see that leaders completely do not realize the opportunity that data represents.
-It is therefore essential to make them aware of the challenges of AI projects and their specificities so that they support AI projects by allocating the right human and financial resources.
+The first is that of the commitment and understanding of the company's managers.
+We are sometimes surprised to see that senior managers are completely unaware of the opportunity that data represents.
+It is therefore vital to make them aware of the challenges of AI projects and their specific features, so that they can support AI projects by allocating the right human and financial resources.

-Relatedly, acculturation to data and AI is a must for managers, but also for all employees, to promote the adoption of solutions by business teams.
+By the same token, data and AI literacy is a must for managers, but also for all employees, to encourage the adoption of solutions by business teams.

 2. Choose your AI projects wisely

-The second subject concerns the choice of projects to launch.
-In recent years, we have seen too many dozens of pilot projects implementing AI within large companies.
-Each business unit had recruited its own team of data science and everyone had a good idea to try.
-On the contrary, good practice consists of focusing on two or three major subjects, with strong support from management and a good level of investment.
-The choice of the first AI project carried out is key, because its success risks conditioning subsequent investments in AI.
+The second subject concerns choosing which projects to launch.
+In recent years, we have seen dozens of AI pilot projects in large companies.
+Each business unit had recruited its own team of data science and everyone had a good idea to try out.
+Good practice, on the other hand, consists of focusing on two or three major subjects, with strong support from senior management and a good level of investment.
+The choice of the first AI project to be carried out is key, because its success is likely to determine the next stage of investment in AI.

-The third topic concerns data and its management.
-As the saying goes, “no data, no AI”.
-We could add the famous “ garbage in, garbage out » which means that if the training data of the AI models is of poor quality, the result will not be good!
+The third topic concerns data and data management.
+As the saying goes, "no data, no AI".
+We could add the famous "garbage in, garbage out"This means that if the training data for AI models is of poor quality, the result will not be good!

-Beyond the implementation of technical data management platforms, a good practice consists of involve business teams in data governance.
-This is particularly relevant to the issue of quality, because data has become key business “assets”, in the same way as an industrial tool or human resources.
+In addition to implementing technical platforms for data management, it is good practice to involve business teams in data governance.
+This is particularly true when it comes to quality, as data has become a key business "asset" in the same way as industrial plant or human resources.

-The fourth topic is skills.
-Most large companies have, in recent years, recruited data scientists, specialists in data modeling, but also data engineers who will manage and prepare the data used in AI.
+The fourth issue is skills.
+Over the past few years, most large companies have been recruiting data scientistsspecialists in data modelling, as well as data engineers which will manage and prepare the data used in AI.

-One of the challenges for these companies will be to retain these talents highly sought after through an attractive remuneration policy, but also autonomy, innovative projects and the development of a real data community.
+One of the challenges for these companies will be to retain this talent We are looking for highly sought-after candidates with attractive remuneration packages, autonomy, innovative projects and the development of a genuine data community.

-For mid-sized companies and SMEs, it is not necessarily necessary to recruit this type of profile.
-These tasks may be carried out in part by solution publishers and other service providers.
-For most companies, the main issue remains the acculturation of managers and business teams involved in AI projects.
+For SMEs, it is not necessarily necessary to recruit this type of profile.
+Some of these tasks can be carried out by solution publishers and other service providers.
+For most companies, the main challenge will be to educate the managers and business teams involved in AI projects.

-Faced with a lack of qualified profiles, companies will be able to use training to develop the skills of their employees, those in IT of course, but also those in the professions (HR, marketing, finance, etc.).
-They will be able to train in data manipulation using simple tools like Power BI.
+Faced with a shortage of qualified profiles, companies will be able to use training to develop the skills of their employees, not only in IT but also in other areas (HR, marketing, finance, etc.).
+The latter can be trained to handle data using simple tools such as Power BI.

-Ultimately, deploying AI solutions in business is not a smooth ride.
-Value creation requires management commitment and employee acculturation.
-Furthermore, beyond the creation of new revenues and increased profitability, AI in the near future will change the very nature of work and human-machine relationships.
-It will take care of repetitive and codifiable tasks and will shake up traditional models of work organization.
+In the final analysis, the deployment of AI solutions in companies is not a smooth ride.
+To create value, management must be committed and employees must be acculturated.
+What's more, in addition to creating new revenue streams and boosting profitability, AI will in the near future be changing the very nature of work and man-machine relations.
+It will take over repetitive and codifiable tasks and shake up traditional models of work organisation.

-AI could thus allow companies to become more flexible, more horizontal and offer employees prospects for advancement towards tasks with higher added value and complementary to AI.
-Certain professions will also disappear and the impact on employment will be significant, even if it is very difficult to make predictions.
-All the more reason to prepare.
+AI could thus enable companies to become more flexible and horizontal, and offer employees the prospect of moving on to higher value-added tasks that are complementary to AI.
+Certain professions will also disappear and the impact on employment will be significant, even if it is very difficult to make forecasts.
+All the more reason to be prepared.

 Our expert